run-ai/docs/docs/admin/researcher-setup/docker-registry-config.md

 Where `<NAMESPACE>` is the namespace associated with the Project (typically its `runai-<PROJECT-NAME>`).

-Then apply the secret to Run:AI by running:
+Then apply the secret to Run:ai by running:

 ```
 kubectl patch serviceaccount default -n <NAMESPACE> -p '{"imagePullSecrets": [{"name": "<secret_name>"}]}'